croclivre/Fanuc_Get_Data/README.md

   So I wanted to get data from the robot without having an acces to roboguide and the Karel language.
   So the whole idea his to use the webpage of the robot 'http://xxx.xxx.xxx.xxx/MD/NUMREG.VA' , parse it with BeautifulSoup, and then reframe the acquired data and   export it to a SQL database.

+  So, I put an HTML page from a robot in exemple, and the two python program so that you can try it out

   The way I reset the production data is with an MQTT broker, I send a command to a ESP32 boards which he activate a solid state relay so that the robot reset it's registry and then doesn't have to handle the realtime